JARBerry/MagicPaper/MagicPaper/README.md

 # MagicPaper

-Overlays video playback once image detected using ARKit2.
+When an image is detected,  video playback occurs using ARKit2.

 ## Features in this demo:
 * Image tracking